k2-fsa/text_search/examples/librilight/README.md

 `-- small
 ```

-The book-dir is the books directory, it has three subdirectories, each for a subset of data, it also
+The book-dir is the books directory, it has three subdirectories, each for a subset of librilight, it also
-has three json file indicating the relationship between recordings and books.
+has three json files indicating the relationship between recordings and books.

 ```
 .